Ask AI

 Follow-up and surveillance

-Follow-up: as per AAO-HNSF 2014 guidelines, Reassess the patient who fails to respond to the initial therapeutic option within 48 to 72 hours to confirm the diagnosis of diffuse acute otitis externa and to exclude other causes of illness.
+Follow-up: as per AAO-HNSF 2014 guidelines, reassess the patient who fails to respond to the initial therapeutic option within 48 to 72 hours to confirm the diagnosis of diffuse acute otitis externa and to exclude other causes of illness.

 B